 - Subscription Services will provide guidance on the configuration and deployment of the search portlet, search facets and utilizing search syntax.

 - Subscription Services will provide guidance on the configuration of the product in regards to enabling the product to integrate with a compatible remote search platform.

 - Any issues discovered in the third-party library impacting features not intended to be released with the product are the responsibility of the third-party vendor to resolve and at the discretion of the customer.

 - The installation, configuration and selection of a remote search platform is the responsibility of the customer, including integrated search platforms operating in a remote mode.

 The product is tested as compatible with particular versions of certain search platforms.
 The compatible versions are in the Integrated Technologies Compatibility Matrix.

 Elasticsearch is tested by Elastic as compatible with specific platform and software configurations eligible for support under Elastic's subscription offerings.
 The compatible versions are listed on the Elastic Support Matrix.

 Elasticsearch is not compatible with IBM JDK.
 If IBM JDK is required for use with Liferay DXP or Liferay Commerce, then Elasticsearch must be used in Remote mode with a compatible JDK.

-Liferay DXP 7.1 is not compatible with Amazon's Elasticsearch Service.
-Liferay DXP 7.1 has implemented Elasticsearch TCP Transport and Amazon's service does not support TCP Transport, only HTTP Transport.
+Liferay DXP is not compatible with Amazon's Elasticsearch Service.
+Liferay DXP has implemented Elasticsearch TCP Transport and Amazon's service is not compatible with TCP Transport, only HTTP Transport.